chrismanp/pldi24_artifact/README.md

 After running `setup.sh`, [lazyDir](./lazyDir) will contain three
 directories: cilkbench, opencilk, and pbbsbench.
-The following are the directories that users are most likely to interact with in
+The following are the directories that users are most likely to interact within
 lazyDir:

 - cilkbench: The cilkbench is the directory where users evaluate LazyD's performance